Join Our Team

 Please click below to read more about the role and view the application documents.

-For an informal discussion about the role, please contact Prince Ikechi, the Chair, or Kayleigh Tague, External Trustee via centralservices@sunderland.ac.uk
+For an informal discussion about the role, please email centralservices@sunderland.ac.uk

 To apply for this role, please provide:

-• A covering letter (max 1 side of A4) that sets out your motivating factors in your application.
-Please include what course you are studying and your start and finish date of your university course.
+• A covering letter (max 1 side of A4) outlining your motivation for applying.
+Include your course and expected start and end dates.

-• A personal statement (max 2 sides of A4) that demonstrates how you meet the experience requirements set out in the Person Specification.
+• A personal statement (max 2 sides of A4) demonstrating how you meet the criteria in the Person Specification.

-• An up to date, detailed CV including all relevant employment history and expertise.
+• An up to date CV including relevant employment history and experience.

-Please send this documentation to centralservices@sunderland.ac.uk, either by clicking on the 'Apply Now' button below or emailing directly.
+Please send your documentation in Word or PDF format to centralservices@sunderland.ac.uk, by clicking on the 'Apply Now' button below or emailing directly.

 Benefits of working with us